Dr Matt Shorrock

 Dr Matt Shorrock is Managing Director and co-founder of The MIND Institute, and an expatriate from the United Kingdom.
-Dr. Shorrock is also clinical director of the International Centre for Internet Addiction (a highly specialised division of The Mind Institute), and Master Coach at Dr Matt Shorrock Coaching.
+Dr. Shorrock is also clinical director of the International Centre for Screen Addiction (a highly specialised division of The Mind Institute), and Leadership & Mindset Coach at Dr Matt Shorrock Coaching.

 What’s your professional background?